 気象庁 (きしょうちょう or Ki Shou Chou) which is the name for the ‘Japanese Meteorological Agency’ (Government Department).

-However, the general nuance of the alert suggests that an earthquake has occurred in close proximity to you, and because strong shaking is expected, everyone should seek shelter in a safe location.
+However, the general nuance of the alert suggests that an earthquake has occurred in close proximity to you.
+Therefore, as strong shaking is expected, everyone should seek shelter in a safe location.
 Typically, they advise to remain calm and seek shelter under something strong like a desk or table, making sure to protect your head at all times.

 What To Do in the Case of an Earthquake

-In this case, we were lucky the alert was a false warning, but what exactly should you do in case of an Earthquake?
-The Japanese Meteorological Agency has issued a brochure on the Earthquake Early Warning (EEW) system, and what to do in the case that you experience tremors or receive an EEW Alert:
+In the case of the false alarm, we were lucky the alert was a false warning.
+Yet, what exactly should you do in case of an Earthquake?
+The Japanese Meteorological Agency has issued a brochure on the Earthquake Early Warning (EEW) system.
+They advise the following actions in the case that you experience tremors or receive an EEW Alert: